 Contact the county department of planning to obtain the necessary maps.
 You may also reference a natural resources inventory of your county which may include some or all of these maps.
 (See Additional Resources below.)

-Students should be given several minutes to read the excerpt from The Hudson: A History by Tom Lewis.
+Students should be given several minutes to read the excerpt from The Hudson: A History by Tom Lewis (found at the end of the student worksheet).
 After the class has finished reading, the teacher should lead a discussion about the glacier that covered the Hudson valley during the last ice age.
 Some questions that should be asked include, “How did the glacial ice impact the landscape of the Hudson Valley?” and “What are pieces of evidence left behind by the glacier that still exist today?” and finally, “How do these glacial features influence our lives today?”

 Students will begin the lesson by answering the preliminary questions using the Glacial Deposits Map for Dutchess County.
 After they have completed the questions, each group of students will get a sample cup of each of the three glacial deposits and complete the lab activity, recording their results as they go.
 After completing the activity, students should answer the activity questions based on their results.